 She is among a cadre of women inspired to run for office by the first women’s march a year ago.

 “It's not just about winning a few seats,” she told the crowd.
 “It's about changing a tone in our country, in our world and in our lives.”

 "If Mitch McConnell were a woman, if Paul Ryan were a woman, if our president were a woman, we wouldn't be in the middle of the Trump shutdown right now," said Rep. Don Beyer, D-Va.

-Virginia Sen. Tim Kaine is scheduled to speak at the march, along with National Organization of Women president Toni Van Pelt and Feminist Majority Foundation president Eleanor Smeal.
+Virginia Sen. Tim Kaine also spoke at the rally at the Lincoln Memorial, along with National Organization of Women President Toni Van Pelt and Feminist Majority Foundation President Eleanor Smeal.

-D.C. police said there will be a temporary road closure of 17th Street Northwest from Constitution Avenue and H Street.
-There may be some rolling road closures as warranted.
+D.C. police said there was a temporary road closure of 17th Street NW between Constitution Avenue and H Street.

-Scores of women attended the 2017 march the day after President Donald Trump took the oath of office.
+Scores of women attended the 2017 march the day after Trump took the oath of office.
 The march highlighted racial and political rifts, in addition to women’s, reproductive and LGBTQ rights.

 CORRECTION (Jan.
 12, 2018, 4:20 p.m.
 ET): This story has been updated to clarify that the Washington, D.C. march set for Jan.
 20, 2018 is inspired by the 2017 Women's March on Washington but organized by March Forward Virginia.